Your browser is not supported

 The region around Akureyri is full of stark contrasts, from majestic fjords and jagged mountains to glistening lakes and vast geothermal fields punctuated with belching mudpots, hissing fumaroles and steaming hot springs.
 Lake Myvatn, in particular, is renowned for its extraordinary variety of mesmerising geological features and abundant wildlife.

-The summer months are ripe for whale watching, hiking and biking under the midnight sun, while winter brings a totally different charm, with opportunities for snowmobiling and cross-country skiing across the tundra and, if you’re lucky, spotting the Northern Lights.
+The summer months are ripe for whale watching, hiking and biking under the midnight sun, while winter brings a totally different charm, with opportunities for snowmobiling and cross-country skiing across the tundra and spotting the Northern Lights.
+In fact, if you stay for five nights or more between mid-September and early April, you've got a 90 percent chance of catching the Northern Lights.

 Charming towns and villages